Skip to main content

 Install

-npm install @bugport.dev/widget
+npm install @bugport.ai/widget

 The package requires React 18+ and renders on the client only.